Tsalian/Choose_Anime-Manga_from_MAL/README.md

 ### 12/26/2022
 I added a loop so that I can get another suggestion if I don't what it gives me and gives an option to request a manga from my manga Plan to Read list.
 For now if manga is selected it will just give a message saying that I am working on it.

-I plan to add this functionality in the future.
+### Possible future functionalities

+-Returning random manga from list
+-Return random anime from current season
+-Return random anime from top xx page